Punch (drink): Caribbean

 Ti' Punch, literally meaning "small punch", is a rum-based punch that is especially popular in Martinique and other French-speaking islands of Caribbean.
 The drink is traditionally made with white rhum agricole, lime, and cane syrup.
+Caribbean Fruit Punch is a more fruity non-alcoholic version typically found in Jamaica and Trinidad and Tobago.

 England

-Cups is a style of punch, traditionally served before the departure of a hunting party in England.
+A cup is a style of punch, traditionally served before the departure of a hunting party in England.
 It is served at a variety of social events such as garden parties, cricket and tennis matches, and picnics.
 Cups are generally lower in alcohol content than other punches and usually use wine, cider, sloe gin, or liqueurs as the base.
 They often include quantities of fruit juices or soft drinks.

 A well-known cup is the Pimm's Cup, using Pimm's No.1 (which contains gin) and British-style lemonade at a ratio of 1:2; a squeeze of lemon; then add orange, lemon and apple slices; a couple of cucumber wedges; and decorate with borage flowers.

 Germany

 Punch (Punsch in German) refers to a mixture of several fruit juices and spices, often with wine or liquor added and mostly topped with champagne or sparkling wine.
 Punch is popular in Germany and with many Germans who emigrated to America.
 Parties on New Year's Eve ("Silvester") often include a Feuerzangenbowle ("burnt punch" or, literally, "fire tongs punch").
 This is a punch made of red wine and flaming overproof rum (such as Stroh), poured over a Zuckerhut (sugarloaf), a large conical sugar cube placed in the "Feuerzange".
-It's similar to mulled wine ("Glühwein").
+It is similar to mulled wine ("Glühwein").
 Another warm punch, popular with hunters or others spending time in the cold, is jagertee punch.